 Montreal is a unique metropolis combining many cultures.
-The spoken language is French & English and although Montreal maybe French in Lifestyle & Cuisine, it has a big warm and friendly Canadian welcome for all visitors.
-The city is in the south of Canada's Quebec province, only 37 miles (60km) from the United States border and remains an important hub for North American trade.
+The spoken language is French & English and although Montreal maybe French in Lifestyle & Cuisine, it has a big warm and friendly Canadian welcome for all.
+The city is in the south of Canada's Quebec province, only 37 miles (60km) from the US border and remains an important hub for North American trade.

 City Breaks: Montreal is a cosmopolitan city that has an appealing mix of old European charm and modernism.
 The city is renowned for its scenic beauty, vibrant nightlife, cafe society & international Jazz festival.
 Montreal is a truly dynamic city, combining an abundance of culture, museums, the arts and street festivals aplenty, making Montreal the perfect destination for a city break adventure.

 Flight4 provides access to discount and low cost flight ticket search systems, these systems compare flight seat deals and offers to Montreal across hundreds of travel website's - in just a few clicks.

 Compare Cheap Flight Ticket Deals to Montreal P Trudeau International airport (YUL) direct from the following UK airports:

 British Airways - departs London Heathrow LHR

 Top Tip: Often regarded as the ‘Paris of Canada’ Montreal is one of the liveliest cities in North America.
 To help you get the most out of your holiday to Canada, the city of Montreal has established a friendly and efficient Visitor Information centre, which can help plan and make your visit to Montreal both memorable and enjoyable.
 Start by downloading the official tourist map and start planning your city break adventure now.